 5. Pactola Campground

-With more than 14 miles of shoreline and 800 acres of water, Pactola Lake is the deepest and largest reservoir in the Black Hills.
-It is also home to one of the largest Forest Service campgrounds in the area.
-Found on the south shore of this massive lake, Pactola Campground offers 86 non-electric campsites that can accommodate tents, trailers, and RVs.
+Pactola Lake is the deepest and largest reservoir in the Black Hills, with more than 14 miles of shoreline and 800 acres of water.
+It is also home to one of the largest forest service campgrounds in the area.
+Pactola Campground is on the south shore of this massive lake and has 86 non-electric campsites that can accommodate tents, trailers, and RVs.

-Potable water and pit-toilets can be found here, and despite the plentiful space, reservations are recommended for this popular campground located 20 miles from Mount Rushmore.
+Potable water and pit toilets are available, and despite the plentiful space, reservations are recommended for this popular campground located 20 miles from Mount Rushmore.

 6. Game Lodge Campground, Custer State Park

-Nestled alongside the moving waters of the Grace Coolidge Creek, the Game Lodge Campground is in the heart of Custer State Park.
+The Game Lodge Campground is at the heart of Custer State Park, nestled alongside the moving waters of Grace Coolidge Creek.
 The campground provides easy access to the park's astonishing 71,000 acres to explore.
-The majority of the 56 campsites at the Game Lodge Campground can accommodate large RVs with electric hookups, while a few are designated for non-electric tent camping only.
+The majority of the 56 campsites at the Game Lodge Campground accommodate large RVs with electric hookups, while a few are designated for non-electric tent camping only.

 A shared restroom facility with showers is within the campground, as well as several freshwater spigots.
 The neighboring State Game Lodge features a gift shop, convenience store, and a Buffalo Safari Jeep Rides outfitter.